thuanpham2311/garden/README.md

 ## How to read my zet?

-- You just use github repo search, search anything you want or use can use **Tags** below.
+- You just use github repo search, search anything you want or use can use **tags** below.

 > e.g. <https://github.com/thuanpham2311/zet/search?q=anime>